Payroll just called: Salary data has been breached. What got taken? Who did it? Where? It’s your job to find out. The auditor will be here next week.

 The right answer is a mixed solution of security tools that gives you flexibility to implement based on your system.

-Data Thread – Monitors in real time for unauthorized activities—including field-level changes made through low-level utilities and instant notification when highly sensitive data is viewed.
+Database Monitor for IBM i – Monitors in real time for unauthorized activities—including field-level changes made through low-level utilities and instant notification when highly sensitive data is viewed.
 It combines monitoring with real-time email alerts, eSignatures, and powerful filtering that ensures no change passes unnoticed and virtually eliminates false positives.

-Network Security – Provides auditing and access control for non-traditional interfaces.
+Exit Point Manager for IBM i – Provides auditing and access control for non-traditional interfaces.
 Permissive object-level security renders IBM i audit controls useless when access comes from client applications like FTP, ODBC, and remote command.

-Interact – With visibility to audit entries and requests logged by Network Security, Interact facilitates real-time notification to an enterprise syslog or messaging solution.
+SIEM Agent for IBM i – With visibility to audit entries and requests logged by Network Security, Interact facilitates real-time notification to an enterprise syslog or messaging solution.
 Preventing data deluge, Interact’s filtering capabilities ensure that only important events are escalated.

 The most essential part of any forensics program, though, is the willingness of an administrator to put one in place.
 Currently, many are resting on the security reputation of their OS.
 That IBM i is based on configuration settings, not files, means little if a system is not guarded against threats from rogue users, open doors, and any number of threats that could be passing through your system as you read this.